Mercerenies/a-turtles-troll/README.md

 * Beds don't drop when mined anymore
 * Bats never transform into chickens anymore
 * Anvils have a minimum height above you they can spawn
+* Drastically increased the pet phantom respawn cooldown (to 10 minutes)

 # Version 1.3